fr0gtech/frogBump/README.md

 # frogBumper
  random video player made in unity urp 3d.
  All .mp4 files in a folder and every .mp4 in subfolders will be played shuffled.
-If all videos have played a new shuffled list is created and plays
+ If all videos have played a new shuffled list is created and plays.
+ This is made in unity to be able to expand it like adding other 3d elements and stuff.

 ## Keyboard Binds
  - [a] [d] Playback Speed
  - [w] [s] Volume